 While it is the language Rajasthani that's widely spoken, Hindi and English are extensively used too.
 You'll get to hear a few from the older generation converse in Sindhi as well.

-Talk about Rajasthan tourism and forget to make a mention of the vibrant culture and lovely cuisines of the state?
+Talk about Rajasthan tourism and forget to mention the vibrant culture and lovely cuisines of the state?
 That can never be possible.
 The state of Rajasthan boasts of great richness in culture and traditions.
 While the music and dance in practice among the locals of Rajasthan are extremely vibrant and catchy, the place is also renowned for some very beautiful artworks.
-The traditional clothes are multi hued and artistic and are mostly covered with rich and beautiful mirror work.
+The traditional clothes are multihued and artistic and are mostly covered with rich and beautiful mirror work.
 In all, for all the art lovers out there, Rajasthan is nothing short of a paradise.

-Some of the important festivals celebrated here include Holi, Teej, Deepawali, Devnarayan Jayanthi, Sankranti and Janmashtami.
-Also, once a year the Rajasthani Desert Festival, camel fair, and cattle fairs are also held in the state.
+Some of the important festivals celebrated here include Holi, Teej, Deepawali, Devnarayan Jayanti, Sankranti and Janmashtami.
+Also, once a year the Rajasthani desert festival, a camel fair, and cattle fairs are also held in the state.

 Rajasthani cuisines are often a bit dry, courtesy: effect of constant scarcity of water and fresh veggies in the region.
 However, they are extremely yummy.
-Some of the traditional varieties include: Daal baati, bail-gatte, raabdi, bajre ki roti (millet bread) and lashun ki chutney, mawa kachori and rasgollas of Bikaner.
+Some of the traditional varieties include: daal baati, bail-gatte, raabdi, bajre ki roti (millet bread) and lashun ki chutney, mawa kachori and rasgullas of Bikaner.
 Never fail to relish them while at the place!

-And for the wild life aficionados if the state houses places like the Ranthambore National Park, Sariska Tiger Reserve, Darrah Wildlife Sanctuary and Kumbhalgarh Wildlife Sanctuary, there are innumerable Hindu and Jain Temples and many interesting places of worship for the pious to visit.
-And for the lovers of history and ancient cultures, could there be a better place to visit than Rajasthan where almost every palace, haveli, and fort is an architectural must-see?
+And for the wildlife aficionados, the state houses places like the Ranthambore National Park, Sariska Tiger Reserve, Darrah Wildlife Sanctuary and Kumbhalgarh Wildlife Sanctuary.
+There are innumerable Hindu and Jain temples and many interesting places of worship for the pious to visit.
+And for the lovers of history and ancient cultures, could there be a better place to visit than Rajasthan where almost every palace, haveli and fort is an architectural must see?